Erincutku007/mico/README.md

 An FPGA wrapper that involves an AXI lite interface for communication is included.
 # I have resorted to the following solution Because the Brams need 2 cycles for write and read operations.
 A clock with twice the frequency of the core is connected to the BRAM.
 This eliminated the need for handshakes in the fetch stage.
 Also since two frequencies are divisible by a whole number, there is no need for synchronizers to handle the clock domain crossings.

+F set only lacks the division part.
+I am planning to implement a radix 4 division algorithm for the division in the future.
+Until then you view find my [floating point unit respitory](https://github.com/Erincutku007/Floating-Point-Unit) for the current state of my F set implementation.

 PS: the core is named after my dog.